MegaMorph/galapagos/README.md

+##Galapagos-2
+ ---
 This is the multi-band Galapagos version.

-Galapagos: Galaxy Analysis over Large Areas: Parameter Assessment by GALFITting Objects from SExtractor
+*Galapagos: Galaxy Analysis over Large Areas: Parameter Assessment by GALFITting Objects from SExtractor*

-See here for details of the original version, described in this paper: Barden, Häußler et al, 2012, MNRAS,422,449
+See [here](http://astro-staff.uibk.ac.at/~m.barden/galapagos/) for details of the original version, described in this paper: [Barden, Häußler et al, 2012, MNRAS,422,449](http://adsabs.harvard.edu/abs/2012MNRAS.422..449B)

-The MegaMorph project (specifically Bamford, Häußler and Vika) has added many new features to this code:
+The MegaMorph project (specifically Bamford, Häußler and Vika) has added many new features to this code: (selection)
-(selection)

 - Galapagos can now use multi-band data simultaneously
 - Galapagos can now do Bulge-Disk decomposition
 - Galapagos can now deal with more than one PSF for a survey, making it more usable for ground-based surveys